 get_ref_property

-get_ref_property is used by an entity defined in one service template to obtain a property value from another entity defined in a second service template.
-The first entity can reference the name of the other entity (which may be bound at runtime) as declared in its requirements section.
+get_ref_property is used by an entity to obtain a property value from another entity by using a named reference to the other entity as declared in its requirements section (which may be bound at runtime).

 Navigation functions

 This version of the TOSCA Simple Profile does not define any model navigation functions.